vaginessa/dns-wiki/FAQ.md

 $IPTABLES -t nat -I OUTPUT -p tcp --dport 53 -j DNAT --to-destination 208.67.222.222:53
 $IPTABLES -t nat -I OUTPUT -p udp --dport 53 -j DNAT --to-destination 208.67.222.222:53</pre>

-> Only _Google Puplic DNS_ supports native IPv6 atm!
-So uncheck IPv6 in your kernel (if checked!) or disable it via custom script.
+> Only _Google Puplic DNS_ supports native IPv6!
+So uncheck IPv6 in your Kernel (if checked!) or just disable it via an external custom script.

-> If you still like external apps, you should take a look at DNS Forwarder and Override DNS [tested, working on 4.4.4] which does more or less the same.
-That may solve some problems on Android 4.4/L but there is no guarantee, some ROM's may handle it different (still buggy/limitation).
+> If you still like external apps, you should take a look at Override DNS [tested, working on 4.4.4/5.1] which does more or less the same.
+That may solve some problems on Android 4.4/Lollipop/M but there is no guarantee, some ROM's may handle it different.

 <a name="FAQ43"></a>
 ##### (43) Will there a "Connection confirm dialog" (on-demand) feature implemented soon?